-Once you have a location and have a business plan, the time is right to choose furniture.
+Once you have a location and a business plan, the time is right to choose furniture.
 Consider what media you are using and how space is needed to work.
 Here are some examples of the advantages certain parts can have:

 Any home art studio has the core purpose of having a working space to inspire you.
 After everything is in place, take a couple of moments to personalize your room.
 Hang your projects finished as a reminder of what you can do or create works by artists you admire.
 Change promotes creativity, be it large or small differences.
-Re-arrange furniture, change the decoration and change the colour of the wall periodically to refresh your environment and perspective.
+Re-arrange furniture, change the decoration, and change the color of the wall periodically to refresh your environment and perspective.
 If you have flexibility, create several small studios for home art, and when you need a new setting, rotate between them.

-Each one has its own choices about how they want their workspace to be.
+Each one has its own choices about how they want its workspace to be.
 You can make it unique to yours—the beauty of designing a home art studio.
 When key elements such as space, storage, and furniture have been added, the bedroom (or shed or barn or wardrobe) becomes another blank liner just waiting for your signature.
-So by now, you must clear about how to set up a home art studio.
+So by now, you must be clear about how to set up a home art studio.
 So build your best home art studio using these tips.